+CHEMISTRY

-CHEMISTRY 531 Full Year - Honors Grades 10 5 Credits
+531 Full Year - Honors

+5 Credits

-Chemistry investigates the structure and composition of matter on a submicroscopic scale, as well as chemical reactions and involved energy changes.
+Chemistry investigates the structure and composition of matter on a submicroscopic scale, as well as chemical reactions and energy changes.
 Discovering and internalizing concepts through experiments and class exercises will be frequently applied to new problem solving situations.
 Natural curiosity and an attitude of scientific inquiry are advantageous.
-One goal of the course is to prepare the class for the College Board SAT II in Chemistry.
-See the "Indicators for Honors and Advanced Placement" on page 13.
+Prerequisite: Successful completion of biology.